Merksem

 Merksem ([ˈmɛr(ə)ksɛm]; former spelling: Merxem) is a district of the municipality and city of Antwerp in the Flemish Region of Belgium.
-It has 44,808 inhabitants as of 2021.
+It has 47,525 inhabitants as of 2025.

+It was a separate municipality until 1983.
+On 1 January 1983, it was absorbed into the municipality of Greater Antwerp whereby Merksem became one of the 9 districts.

 History

 The history of Merksem goes back to Gallo-Roman times.
 During that period the region was mentioned as Merk (border) and Heim (settlement) being part of the diocese Kamerijk.
 Merksem has for centuries been part of a larger community together with Schoten and Sint-Job-in-'t-Goor.
 During the Spanish period Merksem used to be a Dominium, a known Lord of Mercxem is Anthony van Stralen.
 In the 16th century Merksem was separated from Schoten.

 Middle Ages

 Around the year 600, the Franks started colonizing the area near the local Saint-Bartholomew's Church, which was the highest point of Merksem at the time.
 In 750, the Scheldt river finally started settling itself into its current river bed, which resulted in parts of Merksem becoming peat bog (a type of wetland).
 Current street names of these areas still refer to these wetlands.
 (The 1998 and 1999 floods of some residential areas were due to Merksem's geographical location.
 This would later result in the deepening of the Schijn tributary).
 In May 1561, Merksem and Schoten were split up.

 The current Bredabaan (Breda Road) functioned as a gate between Antwerp and cities located to the north.
 In 1742, the road would become a toll road.